kyma-incubator/examples/personservice/README.md

 Deploying Kyma requires to upload a configmap and also a kubernetes deployment and a service.

 Before deploying the provided files, you **can** adapt them to your environment.
-Fields can be changed are flagged with `#changeme:`.
+Fields that can be changed are flagged with `#changeme:`.
 The following changes are highlighted in `mongo-kubernetes-local1.yaml`:

 * You can adapt the deployment's pod spec to use your own docker image.
 To do so, search for the `image: "personservice/mongokubernetes:1.11.0"` instruction flagged with `#changeme:`  and replace the (working) standard image with your own.

 To get the initial setup running, issue the following commands.